Hopac/Hopac/Docs/Actors.md

     Job.Global.start (Ch.give (unA aA) a)
 ```

+As can be seen above, it is fairly straightforward to encode an actor model
+using only a small subset of Hopac.
+The reverse encoding, that is, an
+implementation of the **HopacModel** using the **ActorModel**, is left as an
+exercise for the reader.

-Please note that the above is not meant to be a practical, but rather an
+Please note that the above is not meant to demonstrate a practical way to do
+actor style programming in Hopac.
+The above is meant as an illustrative,
-illustrative, encoding that hopefully helps to understand both models.
+encoding that hopefully helps to understand both models.
+The above encoding is

-The above encoding is very inefficient in a number of ways and it is possible to
+not very practical, because it is very inefficient in a number of ways and it is
-implement actor models and program in actor model like styles directly within
+possible to implement actor models and program in actor model like styles
-Hopac.
-While the above uses the actual Hopac library, so that you can directly
+directly within Hopac.
+While the above uses the actual Hopac library, so that
-compile the above code, it makes no use of any primitives in Hopac beyond what
+you can directly compile the above code, it makes no use of any primitives in
-is in the previous HopacModel signature.
+Hopac beyond what is in the previous HopacModel signature.

-Now, as an instructive exercise for the reader, consider how you might do the
-reverse, that is, implement the HopacModel using the ActorModel.